All AP Statistics Resources

 Then find the mean and standard deviation of .

-Example Question #7 : Measures Of Independent Random Variables
+Example Question #3 : How To Find The Standard Deviation Of The Sum Of Independent Random Variables

 Consider the discrete random variable that takes the following values with the corresponding probabilities: